cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-15-can-play.md

 * A boolean whether the move is valid: `Possible`.
 * A text reason as to why the move is not valid, to be nice: `Reason`.

 You can now create the query message object with Starport.
-Keep in mind that you can give only one return value:
+Keep in mind that you can give only one return value in the Starport `scaffold` command:

 ```sh
 $ starport scaffold query canPlayMove idValue player fromX:uint fromY:uint toX:uint toY:uint --module checkers --response possible:bool